Medical-AI-Lab/Nervus/README.md

 # Submitting articles
-This model is used in [XXX] published in [YYY] (These will be replaced once publication is finalized).
+This model is used in [article: XXX] published in [journal: YYY] (These will be replaced once publication is finalized).
 In this article, a regression model with ConvNext was applied.
 The best performing model was obtained with a loss function of RMSE.
 Detailed model descriptions are provided in the article and the actual usage of the library is provided below.